facebookresearch/fastMRI/README.md

 [fastMRI: An Open Dataset and Benchmarks for Accelerated MRI ({J. Zbontar*, F. Knoll*, A. Sriram*} et al., 2018)](https://arxiv.org/abs/1811.08839)

-A brief summary of implemented papers with links to READMEs and/or code follows.
+A brief summary of implementions based on papers with links to READMEs and/or code follows.
 For completeness we also mention work on active acquisition, which is hosted in another repository.

 * **Baseline Models**